-Most people plan their vacations better than their careers. - Mary Kay not uncommon to work 70 hours plus a week.
+I started my career as an attorney.
+My story of how to be a hero drove me to find meaning in litigating high-end whistleblower and other employment law cases.
+It was not uncommon to work 70 hours plus a week.
 What a big mistake.
 It killed my young marriage and hurt my sons in the process.
 I got what I asked for alright but I didn't play the movie to the end.
 As the saying goes, I climbed to the top of the ladder only to realize it was leaning against the wrong wall!